Taliban: Afghan families flee to Pakistan over forced marriage fears | DW | 09.09.2021

 Khan says his family call him every now and then, pleading to make arrangements for their travel to Pakistan.
 "But the borders are closed, how can I do anything for them?"

 "It is not only a rumor.
 It is correct that the Taliban have collected information about the girls and widows.
-This frightened many families, who then migrated to Pakistan."
+This frightened many families, who then migrated to Pakistan," Syed Muhammad Ullah, a young man from Jaghori district of Ghazni province, told DW.

 Anwar Hussaini, an ethnic Hazara from the same district, said that he did not personally witness this.
 "But we had to flee because we were worried about our daughters and family members.
 Since the Taliban entered my area, my son has been missing."